jaywardell/TimeTravel/README.md

 Use this package to test Swift code that is time dependent, like caching or scheduling code.

 ## Usage

 ### Step 1:
-In your time-dependent production code, use Time.now() instead of Date() In most cases, Time.now() returns the same thing as Date()
+// TODO: explain importing into XCode project

 ### Step 2:
+Import TimeTravel into any Swift file that contains time-dependent production code

+    import TimeTravel

+### Step 3:
+In your time-dependent production code, use `Time.now()` instead of `Date()` In most cases, Time.now() returns the same thing as Date()

+### Step 4:
-In your test code, when you need to see what would happen if the code were run at a different time, wrap the code in one of the Time.travel() methods.
-Any call to Time.now() inside a time travel block will return the date and time passed into the block instead of the current date and time.
+In your test code, when you need to see what would happen if the code were run at a different time, wrap the code in one of the `Time.travel()` methods.
+Any call to `Time.now()` inside a time travel block will return the date and time passed into the block instead of the current date and time.

-TimeTravel maintains a stack of calls to Time.travel(), so if you nest one call within another, you can be assured of the proper behavior.
+TimeTravel maintains a stack of calls to `Time.travel()`, so if you nest one call within another, you can be assured of the proper behavior.

+NOTE: `Time.travel()` will catch errors and not rethrow them, so you should perform any error catchign code within the time travel block.

 ## Trivial Example Usage